SaiSreekarDevoju/AI-Career_Mentor/README.md

 4. Explore **Skill Gap**, **Jobs Match** (filters, save, apply), **Roadmap**, and **Mock Interviews** from the sidebar.
 5. For interviews: pick type and difficulty, press **Start Interview** or **Refresh questions**, answer by **microphone** (Chrome/Edge recommended) and/or **typed text**, then **Submit Answer** for feedback.

-If a seeded demo user exists in your environment, use the credentials documented in your own deployment notes (do not commit production secrets).

 ## Deployment

 ### Backend